 Tree of Testimony

 A partnership with USC Shoah Foundation enabled the Museum to create a 70-screen video sculpture displaying all of the Institute’s nearly 51,000 video testimonies over the course of a single year.
 The video sculpture furthers the Museum’s role as a leader in exhibit design and innovation.
 The video sculpture, unparalleled in scope, occupies an entire wall of the Museum.
 Screens of varying sizes are arranged seemingly randomly across the wall.
 Each screen displays an individual interview.
 A splash screen appears between interviews, providing the name and additional information about the interview that follows.
-Visitors will be able to listen to the synchronized audio of the interview through the Museum’s award-winning audio guides, distributed to each person touring the Museum complimentary with the already free admission.
+Visitors can listen to the synchronized audio of the interview through the Museum’s award-winning complimentary audio guides, distributed to each person touring the Museum.